 I wanted to share my first-hand experience, my learning and determination to inspire and support others to achieve wellness, so I began the journey to create the ‘no stone unturned’ approach to wellness by studying nutritional therapy with The College of Naturopathic Medicine.
 My hunger for developing further knowledge to answer my favourite question; WHY?
 Why do people get sick, WHY do people experience the symptoms they do, and WHY are they not responding to medical treatment?

 I embarked on my functional training in 2011 and in 2013 finally fulfilled my desire to gain the skills to support a client to dig deep into the underlying causes of their disease.
 Graduating as the first functional medicinal practitioner in the UK from the Institute for Functional Medicine.

 In my job, no two days are ever the same.
-I wake up every day eager to explore new challenges and fight for health and wellbeing.
-My clients, the families I work with and the students I teach and practitioners I mentor continually inspire me to keep making a difference.
+I wake up everyday eager to explore new challenges and fight for health and wellbeing.
+My clients, the families I work with and the students I teach and practitioners I mentor continually inspire me to keeping making a difference.

 As well as my busy functional medicine practice that can support people throughout the whole of the UK, I continue to lecture at an undergraduate lecture for The College of Naturopathic Medicine to share my passion and expertise with practitioners of the future.
 I also lecture internationally at a post-graduate level where I share innovative research coupled with clinical expertise.